Study-Material-Readme/aws_interview_readme/README.md

 ## How many buckets can you create in AWS by default?
 By default, you can create up to 100 buckets in each of your AWS accounts.

+## What is AWS Lambda?
+Lambda is an Amazon compute service which allows you to run code in the  AWS Cloud without managing servers.